Could Pre-1967 miscegenation laws be driving the present-day birther movement?

 In those days, miscegenation laws prevented mixed-race children's parents to marry legally in many states, so their offspring were products of miscegenation and categorized further as legitimate.
 These bi-racial, illegitimate children of couples committing miscegenation were considered unequal under the law and subject to the same disadvantages of other black children, regardless of the legitimacy of their parents' unions.

-When President Lyndon Johnson signed the Civil Rights Act of 1964, he and few others had any idea that in 1961 mixed-race toddler, born to a white mother and a black father, would become a U.S. President and spark a birther movement.
+When President Lyndon Johnson signed the Civil Rights Act of 1964, he and few others had any idea that in 1961 a mixed-race toddler, born to a white mother and a black father, would become a U.S. President and spark a birther movement.

 Birther Movement?
 Really?